tinymce/tinymce-docs/general-configuration-guide/localize-your-language.md

 keywords: internationalization localization languages
 ---

-As developers we all hope our projects reach a wide audience, and for many of us they do.
-This is why it is important that TinyMCE is easy to localize its language.
+As developers, we all hope our projects reach the wider audience, and for many of us, they do.
+This is why it is vital that TinyMCE is easy to localize its language.

-In this section we will show you how to change TinyMCE's user interface to suit your users' preferred language.
+In this section, we show you how to change TinyMCE's user interface to suit your users' preferred language.
 The settings discussed in this section change the language that toolbar and menubar items, along with tooltips, are rendered in.

-> Pro tip: language settings can be controlled in these configuration options: [directionality]({{ site.baseurl }}/configure/localization/#directionality), [language]({{ site.baseurl }}/configure/localization/#language) and  [language_url]({{ site.baseurl }}/configure/localization/#language_url).
+> Pro tip: Language settings can be controlled in these configuration options: [directionality]({{ site.baseurl }}/configure/localization/#directionality), [language]({{ site.baseurl }}/configure/localization/#language) and  [language_url]({{ site.baseurl }}/configure/localization/#language_url).
 There is also a [Directionality Plugin]({{ site.baseurl }}/plugins/directionality/) that adds a toolbar button to control ltr-rtl behavior.

 ### Step 1